Joint-Development-Foundation/operational_template_open_standards/Process_Documents/Organization_Operational_Process.md

 #### {{PROJECT-SHORTNAME}} Membership

 {{PROJECT-SHORTNAME}} Members are eligible Organizations that have signed the Membership Agreement at the Steering, General, or Contributor level.
 Members may appoint individual representatives from their Organization or Affiliate to participate in Working Groups and Committees.
-All Members and their selected representatives are expected to abide by the Code of Conduct, Contributing, Governance, and License policies as set forth in the {{PROJECT-SHORTNAME}} Membership Agreement, located at {{MEMBERSHIP-AGREEMENT}}.
+All Members and their selected representatives are expected to abide by the Code of Conduct, Contributing, Governance, and License policies as set forth in the [{{PROJECT-SHORTNAME}} Membership Agreement]({{MEMBERSHIP-AGREEMENT}}).

 Trade Associations, Industry Forums, Standards Developing or Open Source organizations, and other Membership-based organizations are not eligible for Membership and should participate under the terms of a mutually-agreed MOU.
 Individuals are not eligible for Membership, but may make contributions to public repositories under the terms of that repository's open source license(s) and may be permitted to provide other contributions under the terms of the Non-Member Participation Agreement in the Membership Agreement (Appendix C).